onap/dcaegen2/docs/sections/services/ves-hv/run-time-configuration.rst

 Run-Time configuration
 ======================

-HV-VES dynamic configuration is primarily meant to provide DMaaP Connection Objects (see :ref:`dmaap-connection-objects`).
+HV-VES dynamic configuration is primarily meant to provide DMaaP Connection Objects.

 .. note:: Kafka config info.
     In the case of HV-VES, this configuration method is purely used as a generic reference.